 The public body members, participating staff, and recognized staff/consultants/presenters shall be the only participants not muted by default.
-All other members must request to speak by raising their digital hand on the Zoom application or by dialing 9 on their phone.
+All other members must request to speak by raising their digital hand on the virtual application or by dialing 9 on their phone, if applicable.